 Conventional wisdom says you MUST tailor your resume to every job you apply to is a MUST, but I don’t always agree.

-New survey research from Kimberly Schneiderman and outplacement firm RiseSmart found that you don’t always have to customize your resume.
+New survey research (2016) from outplacement firm RiseSmart found that you don’t always have to customize your resume.

 They asked 273 recruiters and hiring managers, “How closely does a resume need to match the [job] description to warrant the next step with you?”

 As you can see in the chart below, only 20% of the responding recruiters and hiring managers wanted perfection.
 80% could deal with reality.

 You Miss Every Shot You Don’t Take

 Thus, if you find yourself in a time crunch, send your resume whether your work experience matches the job posting perfectly or not.
 Nothing ventured, nothing gained.

 Check your resume summary, experience section, and education.
-If your skills and experience are a good fit, you have an 80% chance of winning an interview without customizing your resume.*
+If your skills and experience are a good fit, you have a good chance of winning an interview without customizing your resume.*